Best Sea Kayaks

 Because of its larger size, this sea kayak isn’t quite as maneuverable as others on this list.
 If your path on the water includes calmer passages or the open ocean, this kayak will serve you well.
 However, if you expect a few rapids or places where finite control is needed, you may wish to look elsewhere.

-The hull material is comprised of inflatable 33-millimeter polykrylar hull with sturdy I-beam construction, and welded seams for extra durability.
+The hull material is comprised of an inflatable 33-millimeter polykrylar hull with sturdy I-beam construction and welded seams for extra durability.